Weather-Related Disasters are Increasing

 Business continuity is a fancy term for risk management.
 Business continuity is the art and science of looking ahead and making sure your business is positioned to continue operating when storms and other disasters strike.

-Run your business from anywhere – More than 10,000 manufacturing facilities were forced to close and more than 8,100,000 homes lost power in 2012 because of Hurricane Sandy.
-As a restoration company, you can’t afford to be out of business when disaster strikes.
-If you have DASH restoration software, that won’t be a problem.
+But, if you have restoration business management software like DASH, that won’t be a problem.
 By moving all of your company’s vital information to DASH, you can access it directly from your phone or laptop.
-This means that if power goes out in your office, or if flooding prevents you from making it to your office, you can still do all of the work you need to.
-You can do work from your home if the weather keeps you in, or from your car if you’re out on the road.
-Think about the setbacks your company would face you weren’t able to work for a period of time because of a storm.
-Now think about the competitive advantage of being able to work when other businesses can’t.
+This means that if the power goes out in your office, or if flooding prevents you from making it to your office, you can still do all of the work you need to from home or even your car.
+Think about the setbacks your company would face you weren’t able to work for some time because of a storm.
+Now think about the competitive advantage of being able to work when other restoration businesses can’t.